 Historically, plastic surgery has been viewed as a cosmetic procedure that’s only available for the ultra-wealthy.
-And in some ways, this reputation has been earned; many plastic surgery procedures aren’t covered by basic health insurance policies, so patients must pay directly and in full.
+And in some ways, this reputation has been earned; many plastic surgery procedures in the bay area aren’t covered by basic health insurance policies, so patients must pay their providers directly and in full.
 Additionally, plastic surgeries are complicated and demanding procedures that can only be performed by trained, experienced professionals, with high-quality equipment.

-That said, in recent years, even the highest-end, best-executed procedures have become less expensive and more accessible to the average person.
-In some cases, for just a few thousand dollars, you can have access to a fully accredited plastic surgeon and a relatively short experience that can change your life for the better.
+That said, in recent years, even the highest-end, best-executed cosmetic surgery procedures have become less expensive and more accessible to the average person.
+In some cases, for just a few thousand dollars, you can have access to a fully accredited plastic surgeon in San Francisco and a relatively short experience that can change your life for the better.

-So what exactly influences the cost of plastic surgery, and how can you budget for your needs?
+So what exactly influences the cost of cosmetic surgery, and how can you budget for your cosmetic surgery needs?

 - The type of procedure.
 Different types of surgical procedures are more expensive than others.
 For example, the national average for a lip implant procedure is just $2,500, but the national average for a full facelift is more than $12,000.
 That’s because different procedures offer different types of challenges for surgeons; some are more resource-intensive and trickier to complete.
 The more complex the procedure is, the more you’re going to pay.